the product is esd sensitive and is sold without casing.

 ] and [speaker

-the diagram shows the flow of audio signals and control voltages when patching this talking filter.
+the diagram shows the flow of audio signals and control voltages when patching this talking filter. remove all cables to get ready for patching.

 first connect the audio source to the filter. patch one of the square outputs to the audio input of the filter.